Bulk properties of the Airy line ensemble

-Modulus of continuity results naturally follow from statements such as the one in Lemma \ref{L:bridge-disc}.
+Modulus of continuity results naturally follow from statements such as the one in Lemma~\ref{L:bridge-disc}.
 The classical example of this is L\'evy's modulus of continuity of Brownian motion.
-For future use, we state this next lemma in greater generality than we need it here.
+For future use (most notably in the paper~\cite{DOV}), we state this next lemma in greater generality than we need it here.